Probates – STATE OF MINNESOTA

 AND NOTICE TO CREDITORS

-It is Ordered and Notice is given that on August 22, 2017 at 8:30 oclock a.m., a hearing will be held in this Court at 213 SE First Avenue, Little Falls, Minnesota, for the formal probate of an instrument purporting to be the Will of the Decedent dated March 15, 2007, (Will), and for the appointment of Kenneth Ballou, whose address is 9223 233rd Street, Randall, MN 56475 as personal representative of the Estate of the decedent in a supervised administration.
-Any objections to the petition must be filed with the Court prior to or raised at the hearing.
-If proper and if no objections are filed or raised, the personal representative will be appointed with the full power to administer the estate including the power to collect all assets, to pay all legal debts, claims, taxes, and expenses, to sell real and personal property, and to do all necessary acts for the estate.
+It is Ordered and Notice is given that on September 12, 2017 at, 8:30 oclock a.m., a hearing will be held in this Court at Little Falls, Minnesota, for the appointment of Nickolas R. Schumacher, whose address is 19119 55th Street NE, Foley, MN 56329, as Personal Representative of the Estate of the decedent in UNSUPERVISED administration.
+Any objections to the Petition must be filed with the Court prior to or raised at the hearing.
+If proper and if no objections are filed or raised, the personal representative will be appointed with full power to administer the Estate, including the power to collect all assets, to pay all legal debts, claims, taxes and expenses, to sell real and personal property, and do all necessary acts for the Estate.

-Notice is also given that (subject to Minn.
+Notice is further given that (subject to Minn.
 Stat.
-524.3-801) all creditors having claims against the estate are required to present the claims to the personal representative or to the Court within four months after the date of this notice or the claims will be barred.
+524.3-801) all creditors having claims against the said Estate are required to present the claims to the personal representative or to the Court Administrator within four months after the date of this Notice or the claims will be barred.

 BY THE COURT